 Why I love my pressure cookers

 I love my pressure cookers.
 I love them better than my crock-pot.
-And there’s a few reasons why…
+And there are a few reasons why…

 2. Most of the time, you need to brown the meat and the vegetables before putting them in a crock-pot…just another dirty pan to clean.
 All of this can be done in your pressure cooker.

 3. Many crock-pot recipes overcook in the time you are at work.
-I’ve had a couple chicken dishes where the chicken fell so apart, that the tiny little back bones were so mixed in with the meat…well, dodging bones when I eat is not my idea of fun, or good eats.
+I’ve had a couple of chicken dishes where the chicken fell so apart, that the tiny little backbones were so mixed in with the meat…well, dodging bones when I eat is not my idea of fun or good eats.